Free interactive D&D 5e SRD stat block

 How to run Triceratops

 The opener is the charge.
-A 50-foot walk and a 20-foot charge requirement means the triceratops covers a lot of ground in one round, and the party that sees it coming has time for one ranged attack each before they scatter.
-The Prone-on-charge is the lever.
-A downed PC eats Stomp on the next turn, which is real damage even at tier 2.
-The triceratops charges once, wheels (a full action to turn that bulk), and either charges again or stomps whoever is at its feet.
+A 50 ft. walk and a 20 ft. charge requirement means the triceratops covers a lot of ground in one round.
+The party that sees it coming has time for one ranged attack each before they scatter.
+The prone knockdown from a charge is the lever.
+A downed PC eats a second Gore attack on the next turn, which is real damage even at tier 2.
+The triceratops charges once, wheels (a full action to turn that bulk), and either charges again or gores whoever is at its feet.

-Once Bloodied, a lone triceratops disengages back to its herd or its young.
+Once bloodied at 57 HP, a lone triceratops disengages back to its herd or its young.
 A defending bull dies on the field.
 Decide which it is before the scene starts.
-Have the ranger roll Nature DC 13 to spot a calf in the brush before the fight begins; the party that sees it can avoid the encounter, and the party that does not has just learned why the bull was so angry.
+Have the ranger roll Nature DC 13 to spot a calf in the brush before the fight begins.
+The party that sees it can avoid the encounter.
+The party that does not has just learned why the bull was so angry.

 Stat block from the System Reference Document 5.2.1 © Wizards of the Coast LLC, used under the Creative Commons Attribution 4.0 license.